 Pomegranates make a delicious and healthy natural juice drink.

 Add the seeds to vegetable dishes, salads, sandwiches, desserts, and drinks or use them as a garnish for meat dishes.
 They add a tang to any dish and are full of natural health benefits too.

 Here are some suggestions…

 Nar ekşisi (pomegranate molasses)

-Nar ekşisi (pomegranate molasses) is an essential ingredient in Antakya and southern Turkish cuisine and widely used in Middle Eastern cooking.
-The concentrated flavor of pomegranates molasses adds so much goodness and flavor to salads, casseroles, dips and desserts.
+Nar ekşisi (pomegranate molasses) is an essential ingredient in Antakya and southern Turkish cuisine and is widely used in Middle Eastern cooking.
+The concentrated flavour of pomegranate molasses adds so much goodness and flavour to salads, casseroles, dips and desserts.